 Autism Spectrum Disorder (ASD), a neurodevelopmental disorder is often diagnosed in babies under the age of two.
+The symptoms of autism occur within a wide range from mild to severe.
 Frequently, people with ASD have challenges with learning, communicating, behaving, and interacting with others.

 Craniosacral Therapy (CST) has been shown to help children with Autism Spectrum Disorder (ASD.)
 This gentle, hands-on therapy helps the body and brain move towards balance.

 Dr. John Upledger found CST to be an effective, hands-on approach to reduce the symptoms of ASD.
 The Craniosacral system includes the brain, spinal cord, surrounding soft tissue membranes (dura), spinal vertebrae, and cranial bones.
 Chronic tensions within the body can impede normal function within the central nervous system, inhibiting the flow of cerebrospinal fluid (CSF) and blood around the spinal cord and brain.

 The practitioner of CST releases soft tissue and bony restrictions in the head, spine, sacrum, and tailbone.
 As the patterns of strain are released, the body moves towards balance and the client experiences a sense of well-being.